-- In this course, students will examine United States history from before European contact to 1877.
-Topics will include but are not limited to indigenous peoples, the European background, the Colonial Period, the American Revolution, the Articles of Confederation, the Constitution, issues within the new republic, sectionalism, Manifest Destiny, slavery, the American Civil War, and Reconstruction. - This course is primarily lecture and reading based. - The broad goals of the course include students learning and retaining a significant amount of historical information; developing critical thinking and deductive reasoning skills; and, improving communication skills.
+- This course examines United States history from before European contact to 1877.
+Topics will include but are not limited to indigenous peoples, the European background, the Colonial Period, the American Revolution, the Articles of Confederation, the Constitution, issues within the new republic, sectionalism, Manifest Destiny, slavery, the American Civil War, and Reconstruction. - This course is primarily lecture and reading based, with self-assessment quizzes embedded into each digital lecture. - The broad goals of the course include students learning and retaining a significant amount of historical information; developing critical thinking and deductive reasoning skills; and, improving communication skills.